 \end{lem}

 \begin{rem} In \cite[Section 4]{Shiraishi2012}, he has already shown $\mathbb{E}[E_n] \ge \frac{n}{(\log n)^{3/2+o(1)}}$ for the effective resistance.
-We obtain the same result by a slightly simpler proof which derives intersection estimates by using the capacity of the random walk. \end{rem}
+We obtain the same result with a slightly simpler proof, which derives intersection estimates by using the capacity of the random walk. \end{rem}

 \begin{proof} We split the walk $S[0,2n]$ into two parts. $\tilde{S}$ will be the reversal of the first part, that is, $\tilde{S}_i= S_{n-i} - S_n$ . $\hat{S}$ will be the second part, that is $\hat{S}_i = S_{n+i} - S_n$.